-Lisa Kenway is an Australian writer and doctor.
-She enjoys crafting contemporary stories.
-She received a Highly Commended in the Peter Cowan 600 Word Short Story Competition in 2018 for her story, D-Day.
-She was also a finalist in the Hunter Writers’ Centre Grieve Competition in 2017.
-Her flash-fiction story, ‘Perseveration’ was published in Grieve Volume 5 (Hunter Writers’ Centre, 2017) and her short story, ‘Bird in the Hand’ was published in Meniscus Literary Journal.
+Lisa Kenway is an Australian writer and doctor who enjoys crafting contemporary stories.
+She was awarded Highly Commended in the 2018 Peter Cowan 600-word story competition, and was a finalist in the Hunter Writers’ Centre Grieve competition in 2017.
+Her flash fiction has been published in Grieve Volume 5 (Hunter Writers’ Centre, 2017), Ellipsis Zine, and Brilliant Flash Fiction.
+Her short story, ‘Bird in the Hand’ was published in Meniscus Literary Journal.

 Lisa was also thrilled to have an eight-word story displayed on billboards across Southern Queensland in November 2017 as part of their 8-Word Story Competition.